9 Unexpected Side Effects Of Figs

 Image: Stable Diffusion/StyleCraze Design Team

-While figs offer important benefits, taking them in excess can cause adverse effects.
+While figs’ benefits for maintaining overall health cannot be ignored, taking them in excess can cause adverse effects.
 Hence, moderation is key.
 Learn more about their side effects from the video below.

 Personal Experience: Source